 Small Business Owner Investment Playbook

 Small business owners face a unique investment paradox: you generate wealth through concentrated business risk but must build retirement security through diversified financial assets.
 The data shows entrepreneurs hold 70%+ of their net worth in their own businesses (Moskowitz & Vissing-Jorgensen, 2002), creating dangerous concentration that amplifies both upside and downside.
-The practical antidote isn't abandoning entrepreneurship.
+The fix isn't abandoning entrepreneurship.
 It's maximizing tax-advantaged retirement contributions to build a financial counterweight to business risk.

 Why Business Owners Need a Different Playbook